MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/6_Writing_to_the_timeline.md

 We can save the state of the application to OneDrive as seen in previous sections.

-> **Cross Platform:** Thanks to Microsoft Graph Activities we can open the application in Android or iOS at the same point that left off in our UWP.
+> **Cross Platform:** Thanks to MS Graph Activities we can open the application in Android or iOS at the same point that left off in our UWP.
 If you want learn more about how do it visit this [link](https://github.com/Microsoft/project-rome).